drawwithcode/2018-group-work-group-09/README.md

 #### Innovative ideas

-1. Planets float with a different velocity once you go to the
-2. The idea to have a console element in the
+1. Planets rotation's velocity<br>
+th
+2. Console element<br>
+the
-3. Invert colours and covering the webcam
+3. Invert colours and covering the webcam<br>
+this is

 ---
 ###### CODE CHANGELLES